studio-lucia/magicaldata/files/KANJI.FNT.md

 ## TODO

 The font begins at 0x0C48 into the file and runs until 0xD0A8.
 I haven't yet determined what the data which follows the font is.

+The first codepoint in the header, unlike the rest, represents a codepoint within the ASCII region - e.g., one that's a single byte.
+The first 16x16 tile is blank; ASCII codepoint 0x20 is space.
+To determine: are 1-byte codepoints represented by doubling up their value? (e.g., does "2020" just mean "20"?)
+Or are 1-byte codepoints represented by an 8x16 tile, in this case repeated twice?